Cameron Roberts

 Picture

-"The book is for advanced pianists and teachers, and addresses the central pedagogical theme of touch, the touch-tone interaction, its mechanics, our perceptions of it, and how – based on understanding – we can optimise it.
-Uniquely, it examines this topic through the eyes of science in an evidence-based way, challenging the assumptions of standard teaching traditions, and exposing the pitfalls of many pedagogical schools of thought – systems that continue to permeate teaching methods around the world.
+The book is for advanced pianists and teachers, and addresses the central pedagogical theme of touch, the touch-tone interaction, its mechanics, our perceptions of it, and how – based on understanding – we can optimise it.
+Uniquely, it examines this topic through the eyes of science in an evidence-based way, challenging the assumptions of common teaching traditions, and exposing the pitfalls of many pedagogical schools of thought – systems that continue to permeate teaching institutions around the world.

-"Chiefly, the book is concerned with separating what matters from what doesn't matter in regards to achieving virtuosity.
-It highlights how errors of thinking (psychology), errors of mechanics (physics), and errors of learning (physiology) – are the main factors that prevent pianism from succeeding.
-It outlines an approach to overcoming such problems by targeting improvement in the Mechanical, the Mental and the Musical elements of pianism:'The 3 M's of Pianism'.
+Chiefly, the book is concerned with separating what matters from what doesn't matter in regards to achieving virtuosity.
+It highlights how errors of thinking, errors of mechanics and errors of learning are major factors preventing pianism from succeeding.
+It outlines an approach to overcoming such problems by targeting objective solutions in the Mechanical, the Mental and the Musical domains of pianism - 'The 3 M's of Pianism'."

-Updated: 6 June, 2025. © COPYRIGHT.
+Updated: Jan 7, 2026. © COPYRIGHT.

 • Home